How to Find a Suboxone Doctor Near You

 Why Suboxone is Prescribed

 Suboxone is prescribed for the treatment of pain or opioid use disorder.
 It may be given to those with more severe addictions or a history of relapse.
-It is prescribed as a substitution treatment where the patient takes Suboxone, a partial opioid agonist as a substitution for a stronger, full-acting agonist like heroin.4,5
+It is prescribed as a substitution treatment where the patient takes Suboxone, a partial opioid agonist, as a substitution for a stronger, full-acting agonist like heroin.4,5

-When prescribed Suboxone, you will take it regularly for a period and taper off it gradually to avoid painful, uncomfortable, and sometimes severe withdrawal symptoms that can occur when detoxing from opioids.4
+When prescribed Suboxone, you will take it regularly for a period and taper off gradually to avoid painful, uncomfortable, and sometimes severe withdrawal symptoms that can occur when detoxing from opioids.4

-Some common opioid withdrawal symptoms include: 6
+Some common opioid withdrawal symptoms include:6

 • Insomnia